 This test identifies which genetic markers we inherit from our parents.
 A comparison is then made between the number of shared donor and recipient genetic markers called antigens.
 Recent improvements in the anti-rejection medications have made this number less important short term.
 Long term, HLA matching still has an important impact, with better-matched kidneys lasting longer.
 A kidney from a living donor may last twice as long as a deceased donor kidney, even if there are no common antigens.

 What Happens after I'm Put on the List?

-When you are on the kidney transplant waiting list, a sample of your blood must be sent monthly to the Maine Medical Center Immunogenetics Laboratory by your dialysis center (or you will be sent a request to have the blood drawn and sent to the Immunogenetics Laboratory).
+When you are on the waiting list, a sample of your blood must be sent to the Maine Medical Center Immunogenetics Laboratory at certrain times every month.
+If you are on hemodialysis, your unit will send the sample automatically.
+If you are not yet on dialysis, or you are doing home dialysis, we will help you arrange for the blood testing to be performed.
 The purpose of this test is to monitor your antibody level and use the blood to perform a crossmatch should a donor kidney becomes available for you.
-Specimens will be collected on a regular schedule until after your transplant.
-It is absolutely essential to keep these samples up to date.
+It is absolutely essential to keep this testing current as you will not receive a kidney offer if the sample is out of date.

-When a kidney becomes available for you, one of the transplant coordinators will call you to come to Maine Medical Center.
-You will first be called at home, then using alternate numbers and, finally, we will page you.
-Pagers are available free of charge for our patients on the transplant list.
+When a kidney becomes available for you, one ofour transplant coordinators will call you to come to Maine Medical Center without delay.
+You will first be called at home, then we will use thealternate numbers you have provided.
 Therefore, it is critical that your contact information as well as your insurance information be accurate and up-to-date.
 Please call your transplant coordinator if:

 - You change your name (marriage), address, or telephone number;